 #1 Start By Burning In Your Oven

-In a lot of cases, you can take a look at the manual that came with the oven to see what you need to do to get rid of those protective chemicals.
+In a lot of cases, you can look at the manual that came with the oven to see what you need to do to get rid of the protective chemicals.

 #2 Get Rid of Burnt Food Particles

 There’s also a chance your oven smells like burning because there are food particles left behind from prior meals.
 Even if your oven has a self-cleaning option, it may not be enough to get rid of the food particles left behind completely.